-Learn how to download transactions from your bank or credit cards and then manually import them into QuickBooks Online.
+Learn how to get transactions from your bank or credit cards and manually import them into QuickBooks Online.

-If you need to get older transactions from your bank, or if your bank doesn’t connect to QuickBooks, you can upload them manually.
+If you want to enter older transactions, or if your bank or credit card can't connect to QuickBooks, you can still upload transactions manually.
+Here's how:

-- In QuickBooks, go to Accounting, then select Chart of Accounts.
+- In QuickBooks, go to the Accounting menu and then select Chart of Accounts.

-- Find the bank or credit card account you want to upload more transactions into.
-Then select View register.
+- Find the bank or credit card account you want to upload the transactions into.

-- Write down the date of the oldest transaction.
-In many cases, the oldest transaction is the opening balance.
+- Find and write down the date of the oldest transaction.
+Usually, the oldest transaction is the opening balance.

 - Sign in to your bank or credit card's website.

-- Follow your bank's instructions for how to download transactions to your computer.
+- Follow your bank's instructions for how to download CSV files of your transactions to your computer.
 Every financial institution has different steps.
 Here are steps for Bank of America, Chase, and Wells Fargo.

 Step 3: Review the file format and size